Do standards keep testers in the kindergarten?

 My particular concern is the effect of IEEE 829 testing documentation standard.
 I wonder if much more than 1% of testers have ever seen a copy of the standard.
 However, much of its content is very familiar, and its influence is pervasive.

 IEEE 829 is a good document with much valuable material in it.
-It has excellent templates, which provide great examples of how to document meticulously a project.
+It has excellent templates, which provide great examples of how to meticulously document a project.

 Or at least they're great examples of meticulous documentation if that is the right approach for the project.
 That of course is the question that has to be asked.
 What is the right approach?
 Too often the existence of a detailed documentation standard is taken as sufficient justification for detailed documentation.